-Board's Voting
+Proposal Board's Voting Recommendation

-Proposal

-1. Election of Directors (Proposal 1): The election of three Class III directors to serve a three-year term.
-Based upon the recommendation of our nominating and corporate governance committee, our board of directors has nominated and recommends for re-election as Class III directors each of the following persons:
+1. Election of Directors ( Proposal 1 ): The election of three Class I directors to serve a three-year term.
+Based upon the recommendation of our nominating and corporate governance committee, our board of directors has nominated and recommends for re-election as Class I directors each of the following persons: FOR

-• Fred E. Cohen
+• Kim D. Blickenstaff

+Howard E. Greene, Jr.

+Christopher J. Twomey

+2. Ratification of the Appointment of Independent Registered Public Accounting Firm (Proposal 2): The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2017.
+FOR